blackducksoftware/hub-performance-probe/README.md

 3. Check /tmp/probe_results/hub_probe.log for progress and, by default, results are written into .../hub-performance-results.csv

 ## Release History
+* Docker Hub tag: 1.1, Date: Nov 28, 2018
+    * refactoring the use of hub-detect to use the jar files directly, i.e. no download of detect jar
+    * improving the argparse options to clarify the use of different detect versions, clarify how to select different benchmarks

 * Docker Hub tag: 1.0, Date: Nov 1, 2018
     * supporting different combinations of detect options
     * adding support for snippet matching tests using Protex's tutorial files